Celtic and Welsh Summer School

 NOTE ON PASSPORT REQUIREMENTS

 Participants of this Summer School from the US must inform agents at Immigration Control that they are in the UK to study on a short summer school course for 10 days.
-In addition to a valid passport, participants will need evidence of enrollment in the course, so the letter of acceptance from University of Wales, Trinity Saint David should be shown to the border agent, along with the receipt showing that the programme tuition has been paid.
+In addition to a valid passport, participants will need evidence of enrolment in the course, so the letter of acceptance from University of Wales, Trinity Saint David should be shown to the border agent, along with the receipt showing that the programme tuition has been paid.

 Different rules may arise if any of the participants are not US passport-holders, plan to do other things while they are in the UK, or already hold some kind of valid UK visa.